steadylearner/react-easy-markdown/README.md

 ## API

-1. You can refer to [react-marked-markdown][react-marked-markdown] first for this is just the improved version of it.
+1. You can refer to [react-marked-markdown][react-marked-markdown] first for this is just the improved version of it and [marked][marked] for main api here is from it.
 2. To understand **prefixWithReplacement** better, please visit [How to write less code for links in markdown with React][How to write less code for links in markdown with React].

 ### Usage of prefixWithReplacement